Cancer Support Group

-These sessions provide education on a variety of topics based on the needs and interests of people living in the Upland Hills Health service area.
+[Coordinated by Marketing & Community Relations] These sessions provide education on a variety of topics based on the needs and interests of people living in the Upland Hills Health service area.
 The goal of the program is to improve wellness in our community.
-All seminars are held 5-6 pm at Upland Hills Health, in Conference Room A/B. Seminars are FREE, but please call 930-7147 to register, because space is sometimes limited.
+These presentations are FREE, but please call 930-7112 to register, because space is limited.

 DIABETES SELF-EDUCATION* GROUP CLASSES

 The Upland Hills Health Diabetes Education Program has been Recognized by the American Diabetes Association for Quality Self-Management Education*.
 These group classes are open to anyone recently diagnosed with Type II diabetes, who has not had formal diabetes management education.
 Topics covered include: Blood Glucose Monitoring, Blood Glucose Pattern Management, Carbohydrate Counting, Diabetes Complications, Diabetes Medications, Diet, Exercise, Foot Care, Heart Health, Stress Management and much more…

 You will also receive a personalized food plan from a registered dietitian.
 The classes are taught by a registered dietitian and are accredited by the American Diabetes Association.
 Most insurance companies will cover diabetes self-management education.
 Pre-registrations is required - please call 930-7197. (flyer/2015 classes)